MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 >    </header>
 >```

-We haven't created any pages yet but we will add the href already now as we will do so soon!
+We haven't created those pages yet but we will add the `href`s now as we will create the pages soon!

 > [action]
 > Add the href for each list item by adding a path for each future page.
 The syntax should be like this: `href="./index.html"` for linking to the home page.
 Make similar paths for the other two links.